Frequently Asked Questions (FAQ)

 Solution

-- Or use the Python console to link to proj.db by doing the following:
+- Use the Python console to link to proj.db by doing the following:

 - Open the Python console by going to